Jay Z says President Donald Trump 'Is a Joke'

-While Jay Z has always taken an interest in politics — both he and wife Beyoncé campaigned for both Barack Obama and Hillary Clinton in past elections — he's been particularly outspoken recently about causes he feels passionately about, whether it's the war on drugs or the jail system.
+While Jay Z has always taken an interest in politics — both he and wife Beyoncé campaigned for both Barack Obama and Hillary Clinton in past elections — he's been particularly outspoken recently about causes he feels passionately about, whether it's the war on drugs or jail system.

 It appears that the Brooklyn rapper, whose real name is Shawn Carter, is now taking the same vocal approach when it comes to President Donald Trump and his administration.
 In an interview with BBC Radio 1 on Friday, he shared that he found the Trump presidency to be "a joke," but that he remains hopeful looking to the future.